johannech/roman-numerals-kata/README.md

 Based on the [Roman Numerals kata](http://codingdojo.org/kata/RomanNumerals/).
 For more information on [Roman Numerals](http://www.novaroma.org/via_romana/numbers.html).

-The goal is to finish the `convert()` method.
-This is going to accept a normal number as input and convert it to Roman Numeral.
+The goal is to finish method converting a normal number to a Roman Numeral.
 For example:
 ```
 1 -> I